MilesBHuff/Haxteroids/ReadMe.rst

   eating, sleeping, *etc* or doing other homework, was working on this assignment.
 The reason I went overkill on this assignment, was because I didn't realize we had a project1 until the Tuesday before it was due (it was due the next day), and I wanted the overkill to make up for the lateness.
 |
 | **Code:**
 | There are around 2,000 lines of code in this project, between the Javascript
-  itself, the webpage, the css *etc* for that webpage (which I revised substantially throughout this assignment), and the GIMP plugin (which I originally wrote for hackathon3).
+  itself, the webpage, the css *etc* for that webpage (which I revised substantially throughout this assignment), and the GIMP plugin (which I originally wrote for Hackahearts).
 | I wrote 100% of the code:  Javascript, HTML, and LISP.
 I did not use any
   tutorials, although I did, of course, have to use Google, Stackexchange, etc to learn how to do certain things.
 I also used Wikipedia for information